SeaMonster-Studios/webpack-monolithic-cms-proxy-starter/README.md

 ## Terminal Commands

-1.`npm start` will run the webpack dev server and proxy the local install of your WordPress site.
+1.  `npm start` will run the webpack dev server and proxy the local install of your WordPress site.

 2.  `npm run build` will create the production build of your assets.